 This one semester class will integrate mathematics standards and the national standards for financial literacy.
 Topics include earning income, buying goods and services, using credit, saving money, financial investing, and insurance.
 Upon completion of this course, students will have strategies for life after high school, including finding a job, paying for rent, utilities, transportation, and food, and budgeting for unknown circumstances.
 Students will explore credit and interest as they relate to spending and saving money.

-Geometry......H1502
+Prerequisite: Introductory Algebra or equivalent.....